Home / Global

 Importance of Saudi Vision 2030 for HALAL Certification in Saudi Arabia

 Halal certification vision 2030 matches the goals of increasing consumer protection, improving food safety, and enhancing confidence in the Saudi team.
-As part of the plan, the Kingdom also invests in Halal Logistics, Halal Tourism (including Umrah and Haj services), and Halal Pharmaceuticals, and expands the economic basis for Islamic principles.
+As part of the plan, the Kingdom also invests in Halal Logistics, Halal Tourism (including Umrah and Hajj services), and Halal Pharmaceuticals, and expands the economic basis for Islamic principles.

 What is the History of the Word Halal?